 You can easily add and manage users by providing the core services necessary to handle secure registration and log in, including OAuth 2.0-compliant client authentication.
 In addition, any number of default or custom data entities and properties can be associated with a user entity to create complete user profiles.

-To learn more about user management, see User.
+To learn more about user management, see Working with user data.

 To learn more about authentication, see Authenticating users and application clients.